-Jackson expanded the scope of standing to bring suit under Title IX.173 Prior to Jackson, the only recognized plaintiffs were athletes who were directly discriminated against because of their sex.174 After Jackson, the courts must not only allow claims based directly on sex discrimination, but also those based on the consequences of speaking out about sex discrimination.175 Coaches are often better suited than student-athletes to bring Title IX claims because their position provides them with longevity and experience helpful in identifying Title IX grievances.176 A student's tenure as an athlete is often too brief to allow them to gain a sophisticated understanding of Title IX claims and remedies.177 Coaches thus have the ability to act as whistleblowers for students who might otherwise be unable to recognize the discrimination or act effectively as self-advocates.178
+only allow claims based directly on sex discrimination, but also those based on the consequences of speaking out about sex discrimination.
+Coaches are often better suited than student-athletes to bring Title IX claims because their position provides them with longevity and experience helpful in identifying Title IX grievances.
+Furthermore, a student's tenure as an athlete is often too brief to allow them to gain a sophisticated understanding of Title IX claims and remedies.
+Coaches thus have the ability to act as whistleblowers for students who might otherwise be unable to recognize the discrimination or act effectively as self-advocates.

-Jackson's practical application is not limited to the realm of Title IX, however, as plaintiffs across the country already rely on it to bolster their own civil rights cases.
-Many of these cases mainly concern civil rights issues other than Title IX.
+Jackson's practical application is not limited to the realm of Title IX, however, as plaintiffs across the country already rely on it to bolster their own civil rights cases on issues other than Title IX.
 For example, in Gutierrez v.
 State of Washington, Department of Social and Health Services, the plaintiff alleged discriminatory conduct in three adverse employment actions because of his national origin and in retaliation for his reporting of improper governmental conduct to the Office of Civil Rights of the Department of Health and Human Services.
-179 The District Court, citing Jackson, concluded that retaliation claims could be recognized under Title IX and Title VII and that the Supreme Court has applied the two statutes similarly.
-180 Therefore, because Jackson held that standing exists in a claim for retaliation under Title IX, the court stated it must find standing for a retaliation claim under Title VII.
-181
+The District Court, citing Jackson, concluded that retaliation claims could be recognized under Title IX and Title VI and that the Supreme Court has applied the two statutes similarly.
+Therefore, because Jackson held that standing exists in a claim for retaliation under Title IX, the court stated it must find standing for a retaliation claim under Title VI.

 Not every plaintiff has been successful under Jackson.
 Courts are wary of expanding the private right of remedy under Section 503 of the Rehabilitation Act.
 For instance, Jones v.
 United Parcel Serv., Inc. declined to "infer a private right of action from regulations if the Tenth Circuit has held that the statute itself does not imply a private right of action.
 Regulations may not exceed the scope of the statute."
-In that case, the federal district court in Kansas was wary of
+In that case, the federal district court in Kansas was cautious of overstepping the bounds of the law as drafted, regardless of the public policy implications.
+Similarly, in Wilcox v.
+Lyons, a case concerning employee discrimination under Fourteenth Amendment Equal Protection, the Fourth Circuit refused to read Jackson's decision as suggesting that "every statute prohibiting